toastdeini/toastdeini/README.md

 <!--
 **toastdeini/toastdeini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 - 🌱 I’m currently enrolled at Flatiron School studying Data Science
 - 🎥 I like to watch movies - I log what I watch on [Letterboxd](https://letterboxd.com/bellyaches/)
 - 📫 You can [email me](mailto:lhdowker@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/luke-dowker/)
-- 👀 Stay tuned for what's next!
+- 👀 Stay tuned for upcoming projects!